AdrianaPineda/online-learning/README.md

 Our rootReducer is not immutable yet, so we use `import { combineReducers } from 'redux-immutable';`

 Access to the state is different now > `state.data` now is `state.get('data')`
-- New objects are created when we do `get('xyz')` burt this is highly optimized
+- New objects are created when we do `get('xyz')` but this is highly optimized
 - toJS() generates a new object every time we render the component
 - Our objects are now maps (due to the immutability support)